FAFSA FAQs

 How do I get the required tax information?

 The FAFSA requires previous tax information that should already be filed.
 You can use the Direct Data Exchange to auto-fill your tax information, if available.
-To do this, you will need to complete 4 steps:
+To do this, you will need to provide consent: All students and parents must consent to the IRS Direct Data Exchange.

 What do I do if I want to transfer schools?